luisbeqja/wobby_challeng/docs/steps.md

 - Final Check with LLM:
 Apply an LLM to analyze any ambiguous messages that weren’t classified in the earlier steps.

-## 🔍 **Decide to use LangChain to build the llm pipeline**
+## 🔍 **Decide to use Gemini to build the llm pipeline**
-- I to use LangChain to build the llm pipeline when i need to have a specific output format.
+- I decided to use Gemini to build the llm pipeline when i need to have a specific output format from a long prompt.
-- With LangChain i can also easily switch between different llms, in case of different tasks.